guybedford/es-module-shims/README.md

 Polyfills import maps and other ES Modules features on top of the baseline native ESM support in browsers.

-With import maps now supported by all major browsers, ES Module Shims entirely bypasses processing for the [94% of users](https://caniuse.com/import-maps) with native import maps support.
+With import maps now supported by all major browsers, ES Module Shims entirely bypasses processing for over [94% of users](https://caniuse.com/import-maps) with native import maps support.

-For the remaining ~4% of users, the highly performant (see [benchmarks](#benchmarks)) production and [CSP-compatible](#csp-support) shim kicks in to rewrite module specifiers driven by the [Web Assembly ES Module Lexer](https://github.com/guybedford/es-module-lexer).
+For the remaining ~5% of users, the highly performant (see [benchmarks](#benchmarks)) production and [CSP-compatible](#csp-support) shim kicks in to rewrite module specifiers driven by the [Web Assembly ES Module Lexer](https://github.com/guybedford/es-module-lexer).

 The following modules features are polyfilled: